Terje Aasland speaking

 The CCS Brevik project is part of this effort, focusing on implementing proven and emerging technologies to help the cement industry reach its climate goals, and aiming for a more sustainable industrial future.

-The CCS-plant is currently under development, with planned mechanical completion by the end of 2024.
 In 2025, we will start producing and supplying evoZero from Brevik. evoZero is the world's first CCS cement, enabling net-zero concrete without compromising on strength and quality.
 Read more about evoZero below.

 View our latest video update